 aws ec2 create-vpc-endpoint --region us-west-2 --vpc-endpoint-type Interface --service-name com.dynatrace.vpce.oregon-1 --vpc-id <vpc-id> --subnet-id <list-of-subnets> --security-group-id <list-of-security-groups>

 - Create a private DNS so that Dynatrace OneAgent can transparently connect to Dynatrace Server using the private link you’ve created.
-We’ve provided you with a CloudFormation template to make this process easier.

 Note: You may run into DNS resolution issues if you attempt to connect from your VPC in one region to Dynatrace Server in a different region.
 Please ensure that your VPC and all your Dynatrace environments are in the same AWS region.

 Once you’ve completed these steps, all instances of OneAgent installed in your VPC will begin using PrivateLink.
 Thanks to the DNS override, using PrivateLink is transparent from OneAgent’s point of view.
 No process restart is required.

 To verify that your PrivateLink endpoint is indeed being used